How to Analyze an “As Is” Business Process

 I find that it almost always makes sense to start with the As-Is because this brings a lot of clarity and it gives your team a solid foundation to build from.
 There are some scenarios, though, where the As-Is is particularly necessary and I would say really a non-negotiable in your analysis process.

-For example, if there are known issues with the current state process such as order is not getting processed or customers being frustrated with your organization’s level of service.
+• For example, if there are known issues with the current state process such as order is not getting processed or customers being frustrated with your organization’s level of service.
 Often the clarity that comes from a good business process document is going to help you identify the gaps that are causing those issues in the first place.
-The analysis helps you define what your future state should be.
+The analysis helps you define what your future state, or to be business process, should be.

-Finally, if your organization was to automate or streamline the current processes but, again, that current state is not well understood or documented, you need to start here.
+• Finally, if your organization wants to automate or streamline the current processes but, again, that current state is not well understood or documented, you need to start here.
 By analyzing the current state, you are going to discover redundant steps and opportunities for automation.

 If all of this seems like too much, don’t worry.
 You don’t have to start from scratch.
 We have a free business process template that you can download today and that will help you get business users from multiple departments on the same page and clarify their actual step-by-step workflow.